Best prices, last minute deals and special offers, email us firstname.lastname@example.org right away.

-It is not clear when the house was renamed Marine Villa, however we understand that by 1980, after her husband’s death, Sadie was still living the high life in but in a retirement home in Shanklin; so it was likely to be around that time.
+We understand that by 1980, after her husband’s death, Sadie was still living the high life in but in a retirement home in Shanklin; so it was likely to be around that time.
 We hope to uncover more of their fascinating history over coming years.
 Here is an amusing report about Mr Terry Wood from 1937.

 We believe the distinctive Art Deco ponds were actually added in the 1990’s according to the neighbours and some photos we received from a visitor from 1994 who kindly send us some photos.